 If you can't find mixed spice in your grocery store and choose not to make your own, you can still create authentic British dishes.
 Pumpkin pie spice mix is a great alternative to mixed spice and will create a similar flavor, as will the Dutch spice mix called koekkruiden or speculaaskruiden, which is mainly added to foods associated with the Dutch Sinterklass celebration on December 5.

 Because this spice blend is uniquely British, it may not be available in American grocery stores.
 Jars of this blended spice mix can be ordered online, or if you have access to a spice shop (such as Penzeys), you may find it there; just remember it can be labeled as "baking spice" or "cake spice."

 Practically speaking, this blend of seasonings is quite convenient; each spice is carefully measured and mixed together, saving you time, effort, and the cost of buying each spice separately.

 Health-wise, some of the spices in the mix do have beneficial properties.
-Cinnamon, for example, lowers blood sugar levels; it is also an antioxidant, helps to fight inflammation, and lowers cholesterol levels.
+Cinnamon, for example, has been studied for possible effects in lowering blood sugar levels; it is also an antioxidant, helps to fight inflammation, and lowers cholesterol levels.
 Allspice is an antioxidant as well and possesses anti-inflammatory and cancer-fighting properties.